@Beta @GwtCompatible(emulated=true) public final class Futures extends Object

 @GwtIncompatible(value="TODO") @CheckReturnValue public static <V> ListenableFuture<V> immediateCancelledFuture()

-which is cancelled immediately upon construction, so that isCancelled()
+Creates a ListenableFuture which is cancelled immediately upon construction, so that isCancelled() always returns true.

 @GwtIncompatible(value="TODO") @CheckReturnValue public static <V,X extends Exception> CheckedFuture<V,X> immediateFailedCheckedFuture(X exception)